giopale/vasp-input/README.md

 └── POTCAR
 ```

-then,from the command line, run:
+then, from the command line, run:

 ```bash
 python3 <path_to_source>/vasp-input.py \